-This is a solid, well-built tool that makes bulb planting in turf an enjoyable task.
-Far superior to crawling around on hands and knees with a flimsy hand-held bulb planter, a hori hori or trowel (all of which quickly take a toll on your wrists, and knees).
+Far superior to crawling around on hands and knees with a flimsy hand-held bulb planter, or even a hori hori or a trowel.
 Or endlessly digging out squares of turf.

-The tools in the Great Dixter Collection have been designed by the gardener's at Great Dixter.
+Great Dixter Collection: The tools in the Great Dixter Collection have been designed by the Lloyd family and gardeners at Great Dixter.
 Sneeboer donates a portion of revenues from the sale of every Great Dixter tool back to Great Dixter - to maintain an important piece of English heritage.